Search

 Dan Fabian

 Prior to making his way to Quinnipiac, Fabian spent the past summer as the head coach of the Cheshire Soccer Club.
-Before his time in Cheshire, he spent two years as the head coach of the Western United Pioneers and prior to that Fabian volunteered his time to help the Providence College Women's Soccer coaching staff.
+Before his time in Cheshire, he spent two years as the head coach of the Western United Pioneers, and prior to that, Fabian volunteered his time to help the Providence College Women's Soccer coaching staff.

 During his tenure with the Friars, Fabian volunteered his time to help the coaching staff in running sessions and preparing for matches in the fall of 2014.
 He stood in as a temporary coach for the Division I varsity women’s soccer team for a portion of the spring 2014 season and supported the head strength and conditioning coach to train varsity athletes in the spring of 2013.

 Fabian spent his undergraduate years at Providence College as a member of the men’s soccer program.
-As a member of the Friars, he played in 74 consecutive games over the course of 4 years and started in 52 total games, totaling four goals and seven assists for 15 career points.
+As a member of the Friars, he played in 74 consecutive games over 4 years and started in 52 total games, totaling four goals and seven assists for 15 career points.
 During his time with Providence, he helped lead the Friars to two Second Round NCAA Championship appearances (2010, 2011) and NCAA Division I RPI national rankings of #19 (2010) and #26 (2011).

 At Providence, some of Fabian's accomplishments include:

-NEISL Division 1 All Star Team (2011)
+NEISL Division 1 All-Star Team (2011)

 Ocean State Classic All-Tournament Team (2010, 2011)